marb61a/Course-Notes/Misc/SEO/SEO Manager.md

     - Using reputable external resources can strengthen recommendations
     - Some useful resource recommendations include
       - Google official documentation
-      - SEO leading sources such as search enjine journal -
+      - SEO leading sources such as search engine journal
+  - A Backlog Example
+    - Looking at the items to be completed in a work backlog there are a few fields that should be present
+    - The level of priority
+    - The title of the issue
+    - Who owns the recommendation
+    - A description of the issue
+    - The status of the item
+    - Any questions or notes from the developer
+    - Related resources to support documentation
+    - Completion date to assist with tracking
+  -

 Technical On-Page Checklist
   -
-  - Downloadable resource (A pre-built checklist covering the different issues from the chapter)
+  - Downloadable resource (A pre-built checklist covering the different issues from the chapter) to check that a page is optimised for SEO

 Backlog Template For Web Developers
+  -
+  - A template for identifying tasks for the web development team

+Task Assignment 1 - Use The Technical Backlog & Identify Key Pages Needing Optimisation -
+  - Use the knowledge from the chapter to optimise pages on your own site

+Task Assignment 2 - Write A Recommendation And Send To Developers -
+  - Using the backlog template from the chapter is recommended
+  - Create recommendations for developers for some specific pages, try writing specific recommendations for a single page first

+<br /> <br /> <br />

+<h1><p align=center>Local SEO </h1><br/>

+What Is Local SEO & What Is It For
   -
   -